this-is-tobi/homelab/docs/03-installation.md

 > *Bootstrap admin password: pass `ARGOCD_ADMIN_PASSWORD=mypass ./run.sh -b homelab` to set it explicitly.
 Without this var, the ArgoCD chart auto-generates a password and stores it in `argocd-initial-admin-secret`; the script prints it at the end of the run.*
 >
 > *OIDC for the core ArgoCD is intentionally disabled at bootstrap.
 Enable it in [argo-cd/instances/homelab/values/core/ohmlab.yaml](../argo-cd/instances/homelab/values/core/ohmlab.yaml) once Keycloak is ready (uncomment the `oidc.config` block and provide the client secret out-of-band).*

+### Using an existing cluster

+The GitOps layer (`argo-cd/`) is independent of how the cluster was created — it only needs a kubeconfig with cluster-admin.
+On managed Kubernetes (EKS/GKE/AKS/...) or any pre-existing cluster, skip the Ansible phase entirely and run `./run.sh -b <instance>` against your context.

+Create your own instance folder rather than reusing `homelab` (which is this repo's own cluster, full of environment-specific values) — copy [argo-cd/instances/_example](../argo-cd/instances/_example) and see [Adding a new instance](#topologies).
+Points worth checking for a non-K3s cluster:

+- **Storage** — `longhorn` assumes bare-metal disks.
+On a cloud provider, disable it and use the provider's own `StorageClass` (set it as default, or set `storageClass` explicitly on the apps that request one).
+- **Ingress exposure** — the `traefik` app's Service is type `LoadBalancer`.
+A cloud provider assigns a real external IP automatically, so drop the `spec.externalIPs` list this repo uses (that exists only because it runs bare metal without an LB controller).
+- **CNI** — managed clusters ship their own; leave the `cilium` app disabled.
+Read the CNI caveat at the top of any `templates/networkpolicy.yaml` before enabling `networkPolicy` — the rules were verified against Cilium and rely on three CNI-specific behaviours.
+- **Pod/service CIDRs** — anything referencing `10.42.0.0/16` / `10.45.0.0/16` / `10.43.0.0/16` (NetworkPolicy `ipBlock` rules, `lanOnly.sourceRange`, crowdsec's `allowed_ranges`) must match your cluster's actual ranges.
+- **Node labels** — apps pinning workloads with `nodeSelector: {node-type: worker}` (CNPG databases, Vault) need that label to exist, or the selector removed.
+- **Gateway-host services** — HAProxy, PiHole, WireGuard and the gateway CrowdSec engine are Ansible-managed Docker services on a separate host.
+They have no in-cluster equivalent; ignore them unless you replicate that setup.

 ## Destroy